phuongdo/gflownet-blog/README.md

     G --> C
 ```

-Give example of User Profile and Item Pool:
+From above diagram, you can see  User Profile and Item Pool:
 1. User Profile: Demographic data, preferences, and historical interactions.
 2. Item Pool: Attributes of items (e.g., product categories, tags, ratings).